itkhanz/Appium-Test/README.md

 * This project is a solution for the DCS Test Study assignment and automates important scenarios for the automation.
 * This is by no-means a full-fledged automation framework, rather a solution to a challenge task.
+* It implements POM/Page Factory and Widget design patterns.

 ## Pre-requisites